Skip to main content

 As urbanization accelerates, the need for affordable rental housing is more pronounced.
 The introduction of tax benefits for individuals and corporates investing in rental housing can support the government’s Rental Housing Scheme and promote organized housing options.

 The announcement of funds for mega infrastructure projects such as metro expansions, high-speed rail corridors, and urban transport systems can enhance connectivity and unlock new real estate growth corridors.
-This will directly benefit peripheral and emerging micro-markets, attracting more investment.
+This will benefit peripheral and emerging micro-markets, attracting more investment.

 To attract more institutional investments, we urge the government to introduce further tax benefits and incentives for Real Estate Investment Trusts (REITs) and Infrastructure Investment Trusts (InvITs).
 This will provide a strong capital flow into commercial and infrastructure projects.